 Tether tokenomics

 Tether is the most popular stablecoin so far.
 It is a cryptocurrency whose price is pegged to the US dollar, with one USDT coin being equal to $1.
-Tether is highly interoperable, meaning its tokens can be transferred to almost all blockchains, including Ethereum, Avalanche, Polygon, Tezos, and Solana.
+Tether is highly interoperable, meaning its tokens can be transferred to almost all blockchains, including Ethereum, Avalanche, Polygon, Tezos, and Solana blockchain software development.

 Tether’s maximum token supply is undefined.
 At the time of writing there were 71.30 billion USDT tokens in circulation.